Preliminary Subdivision Plans

 - The applicant addresses each staff comment in writing and submits a revised plan for review.

-- The coordinating planner prepares a staff report for final review by the Planning Director.
+- The coordinating planner prepares a staff report for final staff approval.

-- The applicant receives a letter of decision, which provides the official action on the preliminary subdivision plan and any conditions of approval, at which time a 20 day appeal period begins.
-During this appeal period, ICPS and preliminary plats may be submitted for review; however, they cannot be approved until the appeal period expires.
-An applicant may not obtain permits or record a plat until the Department of City Planning has issued an approval letter and the applicant has met all conditions of approval.
+- The applicant receives a letter of decision, which provides the official action on the preliminary subdivision plan and any conditions of approval, at which time a 30 day appeal period begins.
+During this appeal period, infrastructure construction plans, concurrent plan reviews, and preliminary plats may be submitted for review; however, they cannot be approved until the appeal period expires.
+An applicant may not obtain permits or record a plat until receiving an approval letter and the applicant has met all conditions of approval.

 Expected Processing Time